The-WebOps-Club/the-webops-club.github.io/_posts/2017-03-06-version-control-your-code-using-git.markdown

 - Date: **Wednesday, March 8th 2017**
 - Time: **8PM-9PM**
-- Venue: Will be announced depending on number of people register
+- Venue: Will be announced depending on number of registrations

 Prerequisites: Bring some LaTeX / code files (any programming language) and GIT installed on your fully charged laptop.